Skip to content

 Handling different types of text

 Overlaid text, such as social media captions, motivational quotes, or promotional banners added on top of a photo, is the easiest type to remove.
 The original background is intact underneath, so the AI has strong context clues to work with.
-A single pass with Magic Eraser typically produces a clean result for these cases.
+A single pass with Magic Eraser often produces a clean result for these cases.

 Watermarks present a unique challenge because they are often semi-transparent and spread across large areas of the image.
 Small, corner-positioned watermarks are straightforward to remove with Magic Eraser.
 Larger watermarks that span the full image may require multiple passes or a combination of erasing and AI Fill to fully restore the underlying photo.